SEO Copy Writing Should Appeal to People

-A seasoned SEO Copy Writer should first and foremost appeal to a users’ eyes – think readability.
+A seasoned SEO Copy writing Service Provider should first and foremost appeal to a user’s eyes – think readability.
 Next comes the SERPs, especially if an SEO Copywriter hopes to rank prominently in Google.
-But the real key to success may be an SEO Copywriter’s ability to appease one’s ears.
+But the key to success may be an SEO Copywriter’s ability to appease one’s ears.

-Putting SEO Copywriting and keywords aside for a moment, let’s think about what constitutes good website copy.
+Putting SEO Copywriting and keywords aside for a moment, let’s consider what constitutes good website copy.
 It should be current, original, informative, authoritative, trustworthy (especially true for YMYL websites), and actionable.

-Ignoring one major area of the process can undermine your SEO Copywriting efforts, even if it has the above-mentioned traits except one: readability.
+Ignoring one central area of the process can undermine your SEO Copywriting efforts, even if it has the above-mentioned traits except one: readability.

 Simply put, unreadable content will spike your bounce rate, lower dwell time and hurt your conversion rate.
 Not good.

 This is where the “aural test” comes in handy.
-By reading your own copy out loud, either to yourself or to a friend, you get a stronger sense of how it sounds, and more to the point, how it may affect your web users.
+By reading your copy out loud, either to yourself or to a friend, you get a stronger sense of how it sounds, and, more importantly, how it may affect your web users.
 If it seems robotic and distant, that’s because it is.
-The best way to attract readers online is to speak in a way that really connects with them.
+The best way to attract readers online is to speak in a way that connects with them.

 Before you start writing, know who your audience is.
 It’s always a good idea to develop a persona, or multiple personas if writing for more than one person.

 Creating a persona gives you a good sense of who you’re writing for, why you’re writing for them, how best to convey the message and, when it matters, where they live.
-This is of special importance if optimizing your copy to be found locally, I.e., a neighbourhood, city, township, etc. This information will ensure that your piece is findable via ‘local’ or ‘near me’ search queries.
+This is particularly important if optimizing your copy to be found locally, I.e., a neighbourhood, city, township, etc. This information will ensure your piece is findable via ‘local’ or ‘near me’ search queries.

-If your site is asking the reader to interact or transact with your website, as is the case with eCommerce, your copy may be more promotional in nature.
+If your site asks the reader to interact or transact with your website, as with eCommerce, your copy may be more promotional.
 If so, don’t keep them guessing.
 Let your readers know what you want them to do.
 For interactional and transactional sites, consider using a Call To Action (CTA), a critical component of any transactional site’s success.

 If you don’t trust my word, maybe Albert Einstein will do: “Any intelligent fool can make things bigger, more complex and more violent.
 It takes a touch of genius – and a lot of courage – to move in the opposite direction.”

-Are you searching for an SEO Copywriter?
-In Toronto, ON or North York?
+Are you searching for a Professional SEO Copywriting Company In Toronto, Ontario or Canada?
 Help is near!
 Call 647-707-2672 for a FREE Quote.
 You’ll be glad you did!